lnchapin/nodePassport/README.md

 - run `npx sequelize db:migrate` and `npx sequelize db:seed:all`
 - `nodemon server.js`

+* The password for the seed accounts are `password`

 ## Technology Used
 Express, Node, Sequalize, Passport, EJS, Handlebars, and related packages.